Pentecostalism in Kerala: Christian denominations in Kerala, 2011

-Pentecostal Youth Associations
+Youth associations

 Lifestyle

 In classical Pentecostalism, the baptism with the Holy Spirit is understood to be a separate and distinct experience occurring sometime after regeneration.
 Influenced by the Holiness movement, baptism with the Holy Spirit was regarded by the first Pentecostals as being the third work of grace, following the new birth (first work of grace) and entire sanctification (second work of grace).

 John Wesley, the founder of the Methodist movement, taught that there were two distinct phases in the Christian experience.
 In the first work of grace, the new birth, the believer received forgiveness and became a Christian.
 During the second work of grace, sanctification, the believer was purified and made holy.
 Wesley taught both that sanctification could be an instantaneous experience, and that it could be a gradual process.

 Early Methodists wore plain dress, with Methodist clergy condemning "high headdresses, ruffles, laces, gold, and 'costly apparel' in general".
 John Wesley recommended that Methodists annually read his thoughts On Dress; in that sermon, John Wesley expressed his desire for Methodists: "Let me see, before I die, a Methodist congregation, full as plain dressed as a Quaker congregation".
 The 1858 Discipline of the Wesleyan Methodist Connection thus stated that "we would ... ejoin on all who fear God plain dress".

 Outward Holiness, or External Holiness, is a Wesleyan-Arminian doctrine emphasizing modest dress and sober speech.
 The doctrine was prevalent during the revival movements for the early Lutheran Pietists and Methodists, and during the Holiness and Pentecostal movements.
 Some Christian denominations within the Wesleyan-Arminian theological tradition, such as some Methodist, Holiness, and Pentecostal denominations continue to observe outward holiness.